Doncaster College: Waterdale campus

 Post-war demands on the college were so great the Church View could no longer cope by itself.
 Work started on an ambitious development at Waterdale in the centre of town.
 Some 6,300 students enrolled at various sites.

 Waterdale opened and became the headquarters of Doncaster Technical College in 1961.
 Church View remained as the specialist Arts Centre of the college.
 The estimated cost of development was £1.3million.

 Developments

 The Hub campus

-After three years of extensive planning, college managers were given the go-ahead by Doncaster Metropolitan Borough Council to build a new, state-of-the-art campus on the town's waterfront.
+After three years of planning, college managers were given the go-ahead by Doncaster Metropolitan Borough Council to build a campus on the town's waterfront.

-The college released details of the new building – it was to be the flagship building for Doncaster's waterfront regeneration area and cover 33,500 sq ft.

-The Hub, located on Chappell Drive in Doncaster, officially opened in September 2006.
+The Hub, located on Chappell Drive, officially opened in September 2006.
 At the same time, the Church View and Waterdale campuses were closed to the public.

 University Centre Doncaster

 2004 saw Doncaster College establish its University Centre at the High Melton campus in partnership with the University of Hull.
 This is regarded as the first step toward a University of Doncaster.

 A planned "Review of College Higher Education" was conducted by the Quality Assurance Agency for Higher Education (QAA) on 30 April–2 May 2013.
-The QAA review team formed the following judgements about the higher education provision at Doncaster College.